 Subleasing Rental Property

-It is necessary to inform and seek approval from the owner regarding subleasing as the property is owned by the owner and he can take legal action against lessee for using their property illegally.
-There may be some clauses in the original lease contract regarding subleases that if the lessee subleases the leased property and charges the rent which is higher than the actual rent specified in the original lease contract,then the full amount or the portion of difference (Actual rent charged by the tenant from third party – Rent as per main contract)will be retained by the owner.
+It is necessary to inform and seek approval from the owner regarding subleasing as the property is owned by the owner and he can take legal action against the lessee for using their property illegally.
+There may be some clauses in the original lease contract regarding subleases that if the lessee subleases the leased property and charges the rent which is higher than the actual rent specified in the original lease contract, then the full amount or the portion of difference (Actual rent charged by the tenant from the third party – Rent as per the main contract)will be retained by the owner.

 Sublease vs Sublet/Relet

-In sublease, the lessee provides the leased property to the third party on rent for agreed period and in case any default is committed by the third party, then lessee is liable to pay the rent to the owner.
+In a sublease, the lessee provides the leased property to the third party on rent for an agreed period and in case any default is committed by the third party, then the lessee is liable to pay the rent to the owner.
 Here, the third party is only liable to pay the rent to the lessee.

 This is a guide to Sublease.
-Here we also discuss the introduction to Sublease along with the working process, rental property, examples, and reason.
+Here we discuss the introduction to Sublease along with the working process, rental property, examples, and reason.
 You may also have a look at the following articles to learn more –